mgxd/heudiconv/presentation.md

 --

-- Extract and label if resting state scans are motion corrected
+- Extract and label if resting state scans are not motion corrected

 ---
 ### Using custom formatting conditionally